 The importance of mitigating risks sooner rather than later

 Who thinks about the risks to their business?
-The answer is very few, unless they are abruptly faced with a risk head on!
-In our experience of working with small businesses, it’s just one of those areas that owners don’t think about.
-In reality, they are more concerned about the next sale.
-Although the important thing to remember here is that if there wasn’t a business because there was no plan to mitigate your business risks, then we wouldn’t need to worry about sales!
+The answer is very few unless they are abruptly faced with a risk head on!
+In our experience, it’s one of those areas that owners don’t consider, they are more concerned about the next sale.
+Although if there was no business because there wasn’t a plan to mitigate your business risks, then we would not need to worry about sales!

 There are many aspects to risk management to contemplate and shown below are a few examples:

 An owner was busy managing a successful business.
 They had associates working for them, sales calls coming in and life was very good indeed.
 Then, the worst thing that could possibly happen happened – they became unwell.
 Unfortunately, they had not considered what would ensue if they could no longer work – either short-term or long-term.

 Despite their illness, the owner battled on relentlessly.
 But at some point, the body cannot take it anymore and day-to-day tasks can take their toll.
 Eventually the owner discovered that they required an operation and that it would take six months to recover.